Morrigan

 The younger man shook his head.
 “I keep thinking about what you told me yesterday,” he answered.
 “Your dream of the moor, and tomorrow’s battle.
 Of the man painted in blue and green.”

 A flutter of wings sounded overhead as Declan spoke.
-Cathal couldn’t see what they belonged to in the pitch dark of that moonless night, but he felt he knew.
-Looking into the darkness, he briefly scanned the nearby trees for a crow.
+Cathal couldn’t see what they belonged to in the pitch dark of that moonless night, but he knew what it was.
+Peering into the darkness, he briefly scanned the nearby trees for signs of the crow.

-Cathal scoffed and gave him a sidelong glance.
+Cathal scoffed, glancing sidelong at him.
 “You jest, surely.”

 “No, Cathal!
-I don’t think what you saw is just a dream.
-You are not meant to fight that man!
-If you do, he will-”
+I don’t think what you saw is a mere dream.
+You’re not meant to fight that man.
+If you do, he’ll-”

 Declan did not look at him.
 Rather, he stared into the fire with a rueful smile upon his handsome face.
 “I pray you’re right, Cathal,” he said.

 They shared one more drink after that, then Declan made for his tent.
 Not quite ready to sleep himself, Cathal stayed by the fire and poured himself a final cup of metheglin.
-He sipped at it slowly, thinking over Declan’s words as he stared into the campfire.
-Pure nonsense, the warnings of a worrier, nothing more.
-No mere axeman of the Ires would be enough to slay Cathal the Fair!
+He sipped at it slowly, thinking over Declan’s words as he stared into the low flames.
+Bah, they were nonsense.
+The warnings of a worrier, nothing more.
+No mere axeman of the Ires could slay Cathal the Fair!

-With a shake of his head, he laughed off those lingering worries with a low chortle.
-However, as he tipped back the last of the metheglin, his eyes fell upon a black form perched above the entrance of his tent.
+With a shake of his head, he laughed off those lingering worries and drank the last of his metheglin.
+But as he tilted the drink back, his eyes fell upon a black form perched above the entrance to his tent.
 For a long moment, Cathal watched the crow, and the crow him.
 Then it flew away without a sound.

 Cathal saw it all from where he lay by the creek.
-His battle with Ivar proved far fiercer than he anticipated.
-Who would’ve thought that Northmen fought with such endless ferocity?
+His battle with Ivar proved fiercer than he believed.
+That Northmen could fight with such boundless savagery!

-Their battle saw Cathal pushed back to the far banks of the creek.
-He’d taken that position in an effort to gain higher ground, to force Ivar into unsteady footing within the cold, muddy waters.
-Alas, Ivar proved accustomed to such unstable ground, and pressed the attack without pause.
-Cathal had never fought a man like this before, so vicious, so unyielding, so reckless.
-Ivar had rushed into his guard, made no effort to protect himself from the descending claymore.
+Their duel saw Cathal pushed back to the far banks of the creek.
+He’d taken that position to gain higher ground and force Ivar into unsteady footing within the cold, muddy waters.
+Alas, Ivar proved accustomed to such terrain, and pressed his attack without pause.
+Cathal never fought a man of his like–so vicious, so unyielding, so reckless!
+Ivar rushed into his guard, making no effort to protect himself from the descending claymore.

-Cathal realized why when the heads of Ivar’s axes bit into his gut, and then his collar as his sword fell from his hands.
+Cathal realized why when the heads of Ivar’s axes bit first into his gut, and then his collar.
+At first, Cathal’s grip on his claymore tightened.
+Then his hands grew weak, and the sword clattered into the bloody stream.

 Now he lay amongst the bodies scattered along the winding creek, choking on his own blood.
 He lived long enough to see Lachlan’s charge.
-Long enough to see Declan and William overtaken by the horsemen.
-Long enough for the crow to land on his chest.
+For his heart to ache as Declan and William were overtaken by the horsemen.
+To meet the eyes of the crow as She landed on his chest.

 “Morrigan.”

-Hawr!–cried War herself, as she took to the wing and flew to Lachlan’s side.
+Hawr!–came the cry of War herself.
+She took to the wing, and flew to Lachlan’s side.

 My first novella, In the Giant’s Shadow, is available for purchase!
 Lured to the sleepy farming community of Jötungatt by a mysterious white raven, Gaiur the Valdunite soon finds herself caught in a strange conspiracy of ritual murder and very real nightmares.